Larke12/twiccian/README.md

 You'll also need to install the following go packages:
 ```
-go get "github.com/walle/cfg"
+$ go get "github.com/walle/cfg"
-go get "github.com/gorilla/handlers"
+$ go get "github.com/gorilla/handlers"
-go get "github.com/gorilla/websocket"
+$ go get "github.com/gorilla/websocket"
-go get "github.com/sorcix/irc"
+$ go get "github.com/sorcix/irc"
 ```

-At the moment, we don't have an official way to actually _install_ it, so if you want to use it, the above AUR package is probably your best bet.
-If you want to clone this repo instead, install the depencencies for Twiccian and twicciand as mentioned and run the following (in the Twiccian directory) after successfuly building twicciand.
-You will have to run `qmake` multiple times if you are missing dependencies.
+At the moment, we don't have an official way to actually _install_ it, so if you want to use it, the above AUR package is your best option.
+If you want to clone this repo instead, install the depencencies for Twiccian and twicciand as mentioned and run the following (in the Twiccian directory) after successfuly building `twicciand` (using go).
 ```
 $ qmake
 $ make